 Irradiation is the use of radiation from x-rays or radioactive materials on food.
 The process sterilizes food.
 The benefits of irradiating food include the ability to control insects and bacteria.
 The process can give foods, especially fruits and vegetables, a longer shelf life and cause less food poisoning.

 However, the topic of irradiation seems to be one surrounded by as much myth as fact.
 For example, food irradiation does not make the food radioactive.

 Food irradiation, like pasteurization or canning, is a food safety technology designed to eliminate the germs, bacteria, and parasites that would otherwise cause foodborne diseases from the foods we eat.
-It has been approved for use in the US since 1963.
+It has been approved for use in the United States since 1963.
 It is also used in many other countries, including, China, Russia, and Portugal.
 The World Health Organization (WHO) and government agencies support the use of irradiation.

-There are four main purposes of food irradiation:
+There are 4 main purposes of food irradiation:

 The process can involve these technologies: